 What Is the Opposite of Blue?

 The opposite of blue depends on the color wheel you’re using.
-For instance, in the RYB color model based on pigment mixing, the opposite of blue is orange.
+In the RYB color model based on pigment mixing, the opposite of blue is orange.

 In the RGB color model based on color emission, the opposite of blue is yellow.
 These colors are complementary since they contrast when placed next to each other.